After 10-month Delay, England Get Covid-hit Sri Lanka Test Series Underway - UrduPoint

 Bairstow, who last played a five-day match in late 2019, is expected to return to the Test team in Galle.

-And the slow bowlers could be crucial.
-But England do have three reserve spinners in Mason Crane, Matt Parkinson and Amar Virdi.
+The slow bowlers could be crucial, but England do have three reserve spinners in Mason Crane, Matt Parkinson and Amar Virdi.

-- 'Plenty of spin' - "We can play plenty of spin if required to," coach Chris Silverwood insisted.
+- 'Plenty of spin' - "We can play plenty of spin if required," coach Chris Silverwood insisted.

-"They are all here, so they're available.
-We travel with such a large group so should any eventuality come up we have it covered.
-It is difficult to win here.

 "It is difficult to win here.
 I read (Sri Lanka head coach) Mickey Arthur's comments about our win in 2018 being in the back of their minds and wanting to get revenge for that," said Silverwood.